 Let perseverance be your engine and hope your fuel

-- South Africa has the highest incidence of alcohol abuse in the world, after the Ukraine (National Mental Health Policy Framework and Strategic Plan 2013-2020).
-The consequences of these patterns of substance abuse include increased risk of mental disorders, crime and violence etc.
+South Africa has the highest incidence of alcohol abuse in the world, after Ukraine (National Mental Health Policy Framework and Strategic Plan 2013-2020).
+The consequences of these patterns of substance abuse include increased risk of mental disorders, crime, violence, etc.

-- There is a lack of public or community awareness on the psychosocial and mental health effects of violence, trauma and abuse and a lot of stigma exists towards people who are survivors of these experiences
+There is a lack of public or community awareness of the psychosocial and mental health effects of violence, trauma, and abuse, and a lot of stigmas exist toward people who are survivors of these experiences

 Approximately 16.5% of South Africans suffer mood, anxiety, or substance use disorders each year however only one in four South Africans have access to mental health or psycho-social interventions of any kind.